gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 **Who else was very vocal?**

 Marc-André was vocal.
-I think PJ [Phillip J. Eby] was around by then too.
+I think PJE [Phillip J. Eby] was around by then too.
 Martin, obviously.

 **Martin was much more centrally important,**